The best asset managers are smart enough to know they’re dumb.1

 Unknown-unknown: amplitude scores.

-Market structure behavior equilibrium is a measure of stock strength and weakness derived from market structure physics: regulations, incentives, participant behaviors, and activity.
+Market behavior equilibrium is a measure of stock strength and weakness derived from market structure physics: regulations, incentives, participant behaviors, and activity.
 Amplitude scores measure a stock’s distance from equilibrium.
-Market structure equilibrium information can be used in pre-trade preparation, through-trade execution, and post-trade reporting.
-Amplitude scores enhance program trading outcomes.
+Market behavior equilibrium information can be used in pre-trade preparation, through-trade execution, and post-trade performance reporting.
+Amplitude scores provide behavioral strength and weakness information that enhance program trading outcomes.

 Monitoring equilibrium creates information value about price-setting behavior that affects volumes, prices, and volatility.
-Equilibrium can be observed as demand and supply rising, falling, converging, and diverging across market, index, portfolio, industry, sector, and stock.
+Equilibrium can be observed as demand and supply rising, falling, diverging, and converging across market, index, portfolio, industry, and sector classifications, as well as by stock.
 It is a critically important dimension of trade flows.

 Demand and supply trends signal equilibrium danger zones that further inform trade implementation.
 The likelihood of gains falls as demand rises above 6 on its 10-point scale.
 Similarly, the likelihood of losses falls as demand falls below 4.